TRADE & FINANCIAL SERVICES CONSULTANCY

 "The sum of the whole should be greater than the sum of its parts.”

 “Too big to fail” – not any more!
 Lehman’s plight has changed the face of the global banking industry.
 Banks, however big or small, are having to reinvent themselves to overcome their public image, rein in costs, add new revenue streams or protect their balance sheets.
 Banking has become so complex and yet so fragmented that rarely does any individual or committee understand the full implications of - or the linkages between - the diverse product streams at their disposal.
-This is especially true where Trade Finance is concerned.
+This is especially true where Trade Finance and Commodity Finance are concerned.

 We can help.

 Our strength is understanding banking from the bottom up.
-We have the knowledge and experience to provide constructive challenge and to forge a different way of thinking to help develop banking organisations that can positively differentiate themselves, create genuine stakeholder value and be sustainable in an ever-changing world.
+We have the knowledge and experience to provide constructive challenge and to forge a different way of thinking to help develop lending organisations that can positively differentiate themselves, create genuine stakeholder value and be sustainable in an ever-changing world.
 Success today is not just about "doing things right" but about "doing the right things".

 Why does this matter for Trade Finance?

 When the banking industry falters, Trade suffers.
 A funding gap of $1.6 trillion has emerged in recent years between what importers/exporters need to fund trade and what the traditional banking industry can provide.
 Alternative sources are emerging but they remain mostly in their infancy.
-Bankingwise works to promote an understanding of trade for both traditional funding sources and to support new lenders and investors, with a view to fostering a well-informed, stable and reliable Trade Finance environment (which embraces Commodity Finance, Structured Trade Finance and Export Finance).
+Bankingwise works to promote an understanding of trade for both traditional funding sources and to support new lenders and investors, with a view to fostering a well-informed, stable and reliable Trade & Commodity Finance environment (which embraces Structured Trade Finance and Export Finance).